Grade Level: 4 (3-5)

 The "football wave" is an example of a transverse wave.
 In a transverse wave, the medium vibrates in the opposite direction than the wave travels.
 In the football wave, the wave traveled right or left while the people (the medium) moved up and down.
 The wave moved perpendicular to the movement of the medium.

-Demonstration: Another example of a transverse wave is a string tied to a doorknob.
+Demonstration: (Refer to the associated activity Make Some Waves for more instructions) Another example of a transverse wave is a string tied to a doorknob.
 When the free end of the string is pulled up suddenly from the floor, a transverse wave moves down the length of the string towards the doorknob.
 (Do this for the students).
 Note that the string did not actually move towards the doorknob, but the wave did.

 A different type of wave is a longitudinal wave.
 In a longitudinal wave, the particles oscillate back and forth in the same direction that the wave travels.